theboxahaan/stre-ami-ing/README.md

 Trying the first approach.

 > Question that needs to be answered - Since Texture3D's arg is a `TypeArray` will simple, appending to the trick ?
+> By checking the format for a newly created `nrrd` file in `ascii` encoding, seems to be a simple `np.ravel` of the data inside the 3d array which is the reshaped according to the dimensions specd out in the `header`.

 #### First Try
 1. Create a `TypeArray` from data received over socket.